 How to Wash a Wig without Wig Shampoo

 If you have a human hair wig (no matter it’s a virgin hair wig, Remy hair wig, or human hair wig), use regular shampoos and conditioners to wash them.
-Don’t apply any wig shampoo on human hair wigs whatsoever.
+Don’t apply any wig shampoo made for synthetic wigs only on human hair wigs whatsoever.

 Only synthetic wigs need to use wig shampoo.
 Make sure you don’t use ordinary hair shampoo to wash your artificial wig; it’s very potent to the material.
 TThe hair will become parched, fragile, and tangled.

 The purpose of a wig shampoo is to clear the dirt or oils that may be in it.
 Below are some alternatives to a wig shampoo:

 Baking soda is an excellent alternative to wig shampoo.
 It is the best option if your wig has absorbed any smells from cooking, cigarette smoke, or other odors.
 It eradicates all these odors fast.